ArthurKoba/ArduinoFHT/README.md

 A. FHT_N - sets the fht size.  possible options are 16, 32, 64, 128, 256.
 256 is the defualt.

-B. SCALE - sets the scaling factor for fht_mag_lin8().  since 8b resolution is pretty poor, you will want to scale the values to max out the full range. setting SCALE multiplies the output by a constant beefore doing the square root, so you have maximum resolution.  it does consume slightly more resources, but is pretty minimal.
-SCALE can be any number from 1 -> 255. by default it is 1.
+B. SCALE_LIN8 - sets the scaling factor for fht_mag_lin8().  since 8b resolution
+is pretty poor, you will want to scale the values to max out the full range. setting SCALE_LIN8 multiplies the output by a constant beefore doing the square root, so you have maximum resolution.  it does consume slightly more resources, but is pretty minimal.
+SCALE_LIN8 can be any number from 1 -> 255. by default it is 1.
 1, 2, 4, 128, and 256 consume the least resources.

 C. WINDOW - turns on or off the window function resources.  if you are not using